Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Machine images

 **Explanation:**
-"DynamoDB tables" is incorrect.
+DynamoDB tables is incorrect.
 DynamoDB stores persistent data, representing data at rest.
-"S3 objects" is incorrect.
+S3 objects is incorrect.
 S3 objects are stored in AWS and are considered data at rest.
-"API calls" is correct.
+API calls is correct.
 API calls are data in motion, not at rest.
-"Machine images" is incorrect.
+Machine images is incorrect.
 AMIs (Amazon Machine Images) are stored snapshots, considered data at rest.

 ---